Accounting for Unobserved Confounding in Domain Generalization

-We take the perspective that all potential distributions that may be observed over a system of variables arise from a structural causal model $\mathcal M = (\mathbb F, \mathbb V, \mathbb U)$, characterized by endogenous variables, $\mathbb V\in\mathcal V$, representing all variables determined by the system, either observed or not; exogenous variables, $\mathbb U\in\mathcal U$, representing independent sources of randomness, and a sequence of structural equations $\mathbb F: \mathcal U \rightarrow \mathcal V$, describing how endogenous variables are (deterministically) derived from the exogenous variables, see e.g. \cite{pearl2009causality}.
-An example is given in Figure \ref{Fig1}, $\mathbb V = (X_1,X_2,H,Y)$ are endogenous and $\mathbb U = (E_{X_1},E_{X_2},E_{H},E_{Y})$ are exogenous variables.
-Unseen test data is generated from such a system $\mathcal M$ after manipulating the distribution of exogenous variables $\mathbb U$, which propagates across the system shifting the joint distribution of all variables $\mathbb V$, whether observed or unobserved, but keeping the causal mechanisms $\mathbb F$ unchanged.
-Representative examples include changes in data collection conditions, such as due to different measurement devices, or new data sources, such as patients in different hospitals or countries.
+We take the perspective that all distributions that may be observed over a system of variables $\mathbf X\subset \mathbf V$ arise from a single underlying additive, invertible SCM with potentially differing distribution over exogeneous variables which propagates across the system shifting the joint distribution of all variables.
+Representative real-world examples include data collected subject to changing data collection conditions, such as due to different measurement devices, or different data sources.

-\textbf{Objective.} Our goal is to learn a representation $Z = \phi(X)$ acting on the set of observed variables $X \subset \mathbb V$ with the ability to extrapolate to new unseen data, and doing so acknowledging that all relevant variables in $\mathbb V$ are likely not observed.
-Unobserved confounders (say for predicting $Y\in \mathbb V$) simultaneously cause $X$ and $Y$, confounding or biasing the causal association between $X$ and $Y$ giving rise to spurious correlations that do not reproduce in general, see e.g. \cite{pearl1998there} for an introduction.
+The problem we consider is to learn a prediction function $f:\mathcal X \rightarrow \mathcal Y$ that takes observations of variables $\mathbf X$ to approximate a target variable $Y$ from data in multiple environments, designed to generalize in a well-defined sense.
+Learned $f$ should not necessarily agree with $f_Y\in\mathbf F$ as causal solutions are not necessarily optimal in the presence of unobserved confounding.